 Some broadband and home phone providers offer VoIP as part of their services, so they may do things a little differently.
 It's the standard form of phone line from a number of FTTP (fibre-to-the-premises) providers, for example, and VoIP is available as part of almost any business broadband or phone package.
 Either way, your provider will give you all the info you need.

 What equipment do I need?

 The exact equipment you need depends on which method of VoIP you're using.

 The first thing you'll need is a broadband connection - preferably a fibre optic one so it's more reliable, and preferably an unlimited one so you can talk as much as you need to.
-You'll get the absolute best VoIP experience possible with a full FTTP (fibre to the premises) or an ethernet connection, which are available with some business broadband providers.
+You'll get the absolute best VoIP experience possible with a full FTTP or an ethernet connection, which are available with some business broadband providers.

 - For VoIP with an adapter, you'll need… a VoIP adapter (of course), and a compatible phone.
 If it plugs into a router, you'll need a compatible router too.

 - For VoIP with a computer, you'll need… a laptop or desktop computer with an internet connection, the right software, and either a headset or speakers and a microphone.
 Headsets are better for clarity and sound quality, and have the added bonus of sparing everyone around you from hearing your whole conversation, but you can get by just fine without.

 - For VoIP with a smartphone, you'll need… a smartphone, connected to Wi-Fi and with your chosen app installed.